 Penn Customer/Reel Support

 Penn reels come with a standard 1-year warranty, a guarantee against the small chance of a manufacturer’s defect.
 With several service centers around the USA and in prime locations around the world, Penn gets anglers back to fishing as fast as possible.
-Read up on the frequently asked questions customer have of Penn, and find links to other valuable info.
+Read up on the frequently asked questions customers have of Penn, and find links to other valuable info.
 Penn has a parts department available onsite as well, making it very easy for anglers to do their own reel service.

 Verdict On The Penn Senator Reel